Red Apple-Scented Slime Recipe

 • Red food coloring

-3. Add the food coloring and apple scent.
+5. Add the food coloring and apple scent.
 (Optional: add some red glitter!!)
-Mix well!
+Mix well.

-5. Once the slime has formed a ball, remove from the bowl.
+7. Once the slime has formed a ball, remove it from the bowl.
 It will be sticky!

-6. Play with the slime, working it with your fingers, stretching and kneading it, to bring it together.
-It will gradually lose the stickiness.
+8. Play with the slime, working it with your fingers, stretching and kneading it, to bring it together.
+It will gradually lose stickiness.
 When all the stickiness is gone, the slime is ready!

-7. When you’re all done with it, store it in an airtight container and put it in the fridge to keep.
+Once playtime is over, store the slime in an airtight container and put it in the fridge to keep.

 What combinations will you come up with?